vsranjitroshan/vsranjitroshan.github.io/index.md

 [Back to Project List](#projectlist)

 **Overview:**<br>
-The challenge is to design a frame based on given constraints such as max gross weight of 2 kg and max possible dimensions as 75x75x75 cm.
+The challenge was to design a frame based on given constraints such as max gross weight of 2 kg and max possible dimensions as 75x75x75 cm.
 **Drone Development:**<br>
 - We planned to design the frame using aluminium with some weight reduction plans.
 - Every component of the drone was modelled, assembled and the flight was animated in blender to get a visualization of our end goal.